 Let's put this all to test and see how good cheap hosting can really be throughout this Hostinger review.

 Starting with the good things, Hostinger has great performance, cheap pricing, and premium security.
 It's also really easy to use and customer support is ready to help at all times.

 Average response time: 49ms

 Hostinger has a 99.9% uptime guarantee, which is pretty good for a cheap host and might result in no more than 1 minute of downtime every day.

 I've also tested the provider myself for a month.
 And the long term results are even better than the promises.

-During the month I monitored the uptime, it kept a very reputable uptime of 99.97%.
+During the month I monitored Hostinger's uptime, it kept a very reputable consistency of 99.97%.

 Response times surprised me as well.
 While regular hosting providers average somewhere at around 400 to 500ms, Hostinger did several times better.